joinsigma/backend-web-development/Modules/Mod5-Testing/Capstone-Project-Solution/README.md

   * All the methods in the controllers

 Try to get at as close to 100% test coverage for the entire project.
 If you are unable to get 100%, state what file or files you are unable to test in the Github issue you have to create for this project.

+## How to run this application?

+In the terminal first run:
+`npm install`

+To run the application:
+`npm start`

+To run the tests:
+`npm run tests`